What is Vaginal Cancer?

 - Human Papillomavirus - Being infected with HPV

-- Cervical Issues - Having a history of abnormal cells in the cervix or cervical cancer.
+- Personal history of cervical pre cancer or cancer changes - Having a history of abnormal cells in the cervix or cervical cancer.

 Signs and Symptoms